amountainram/stdresult/README.md

 }
 ```

-Type inference here says that the return type is
-`Promise<number>`.
-But we know, by inspecting the
-code that this function will never throw.
+Type inference here says that the return type is `Promise<number>`.
+But we know, by inspecting the code, that this function will never throw.

-We may be tempted to go for a
+We may be tempted to try:

 ```typescript
 const almostFn = async (): PromiseLike<number> => {